 Not only are metalworkers privy to dust contaminants from metal grinding and polishing processes, but these industrial crews are also exposed to metalworking fluids (MWF).
 According to the U.S. Centers for Disease Control and Prevention, roughly 1 million employees are exposed to MWFs and more than 100 million gallons of MWFs are generated each year.

 MWFs are used to lubricate, cool and limit corrosion on tool parts and bits during grinding, drilling, boring and cutting processes, the CDC stated.
 Some of the MWFs include semisynthetic oils, synthetic oils, straight oils and soluble oils.
 The problem is many workers can breathe in these different types of fluids from splashing or from inhaling the metal particles in the air during equipment operation.

-Some of the immediate health effects deal with skin irritation, rashes, acne, severe coughing, asthma and throat, nose and eye irritation.
-According to the National Institute for Occupational Safety and Health (NIOSH), the recommended exposure limitation for MWFs is 0.4 milligrams per cubic meter for 10 hours a day through a 40-hour work week.
+Some of the immediate health effects deal with skin irritation, rashes, acne, severe coughing, asthma and throat, nose, and eye irritation.
+According to the National Institute for Occupational Safety and Health (NIOSH), the recommended exposure limits for MWFs are 0.4 milligrams per cubic meter for 10 hours a day through a 40-hour workweek.